equinor/terraform-azurerm-key-vault/modules/log-search-alerts/README.md

-# Log search alerts submodule
+# Submodule for log search alerts

-Terraform submodule which creates log search alert rules for Azure Key Vault.
+Terraform submodule which creates Azure Key Vault log search alert resources.

 ## Features

 - Secret near expiry alerts sent to given action group.
+- Certificate near expiry alerts sent to given action group.

 ## Prerequisites

 - Azure role `Contributor` at the resource group scope.
 - Azure role `Monitoring Contributor` at the action group scope.
-- Log category `AuditEvent` enabled for the Key Vault(s) to monitor (enabled by default in the root module).
+- Log category `AuditEvent` enabled for the Key Vault to monitor (enabled by default if the Key Vault was created using the root module).

 ## Usage